linrongbin16/fzfx.nvim/README.md

 <!-- > Search `fzfx` with rg's `-g *ch.lua` option on specific filetypes. -->

-This is the next generation of [fzfx.vim](https://github.com/linrongbin16/fzfx.vim).
-A brand new fzf plugin for Neovim, build from scratch, focused on user friendly, customization and performance.
+This is the next generation of [fzfx.vim](https://github.com/linrongbin16/fzfx.vim), a brand new fzf plugin for Neovim, build from scratch, focused on user friendly, customization and performance.

 - [Feature](#-feature)
 - [Requirement](#-requirement)